 He served in pastoral ministry in both the Pacific Northwest and the Midwest.
 From 1991 through 2013, he served as senior pastor at Madison Park Church of God in Anderson, Indiana.
 In August 2013, he became the general director of Church of God Ministries.
 An articulate preacher, teacher, and motivational speaker, Jim has also anchored the ViewPoint broadcast since 1996.
 Helping people see Jesus at work in their world has become his life’s work; engaging the world for heaven’s sake has become his life’s calling.

 Jo Anne Lyon serves as ambassador of the Wesleyan Church, a position specifically created to retain the considerable connections and influence she has as former general superintendent.
-Over her lifetime, Dr. Lyon has developed a unique and significant set of connections to many national and […]
+No relation to Jim Lyon, Dr. Lyon has developed a unique and significant set of connections to many national and […]

 international religious, political, and humanitarian agencies and leaders.